KT3D_H2O

 • Point Sink or Source of Known Strength (Well Drift): accounts for mounding (or drawdown) in response to injection (or extraction) at a known rate at one or more wells.

-• Horizontal Line Sink, Source or Barier: accounts for mounding (or drawdown) in response to finite-length horizontal linear features such as interception trenches, infiltration galleries and hydraulic bariers.
+• Horizontal Line Sink, Source or Barrier: accounts for mounding (or drawdown) in response to finite-length horizontal linear features such as interception trenches, infiltration galleries and hydraulic barriers.

 • Leaking Pond of Known Strength: accounts for the potentiometric response of a water table (unconfined) aquifer to infiltration through the base of a perched circular or irregular shaped pond.